iamvaar-dev/Smart-Storage-Solution/README.md

 - Pattern: `0F AB BB` (3 bytes)
 - Repetitions: 11 times
 - Total Original Size: 33 bytes
-- Compressed: Stores only 3 bytes (plus minimal metadata)
+- Compressed: Stores only 3 bytes (If including minimal metadata smartfil size maybe 20 bytes still saves some space.
+This happens only when the repetetions of the data is so low. technically works with large duplicate data very very effieciently.)
 - Test Implementation: `create_basic_pattern_test()` in test suite

 ## System Overview